RiccardoGaspari/MyProjects/README.md

 # Master's Projects in Electronics Engineering

 Welcome to my collection of master projects in electronics engineering!
-This repository houses the projects I completed during my master's degree at the University of Bologna.
+This repository houses some of the projects I completed during my master's degree at the University of Bologna.
 Each project reflects my hands-on experience, technical expertise, and passion for innovation in the field of electronics.

 ## Table of Contents